 Paragraph 10.
 The translation of the letter.
-We agree with Bailey (and see para 3 above), not everyone reads French and we wonder why it was done.
-If she was so unsure of her version as to give the French, then why not get it accurately translated, or use the one of the two existing translations, because there is no ambiguity in the original?
+We agree with Bailey (and see para 3 above), not everyone reads French and we wonder why the French was given.
+If it was because she so unsure of her version , then why not have it accurately translated, or use the one of the two existing translations, because there is no ambiguity in the original?

 Paragraph 11.
 No, there is no rationale dispute about the author.
 People helped him.
 This is not a difficult concept.
 Gammel fails to recognise that Norton’s involvement does erase the Baroness from the history of Fountain, because Norton says she never knew the Baroness, so in what way could the Baroness have been involved?

 Paragraph 12.
 More mysteries!
 All Norton appears to have done is allow Duchamp to use her address, might she not have forgotten this in 50 years, or considered it uninteresting?
 It is clear from her interview that she though the whole affair was just a joke on Duchamp’s part.
 And to repeat for the nth time, there was no need for a go-between.

 Paragraph 13.
 Not relevant.

 Paragraph 14.
 Who signed Fountain?
 Who knows?
 But it was signed with a brush not a pen and any artist will tell you there is a deal of difference between the two.
 That said, all of the Baroness’s manuscripts have rounded Ms… If the handwriting does not much look like Duchamp’s that is hardly surprising since, to repeat what should be obvious, he was making a pseudonymous submission and so would have disguised his handwriting.
-Why the Baroness would be using a pseudonym at all goes unexplained in the alernative versions of events.
+Why the Baroness would be using a pseudonym at all goes wholly unexplained in the alternative versions of events.